lyie28/CUB3D/README.md

 Resources:

-- I followed Pikuma's raycasting course to get to grips with the maths behind this project.
+I followed Pikuma's raycasting course to get to grips with the maths behind this project.
 I would thoroughly recommend the course to anyone who wants to learn how to use the raycasting technique. [https://courses.pikuma.com/courses/raycasting-c]

-To 42 students**
+Not to 42 students**:
 Note that for the 42 assessment, when you use --save, your program should not open the game in a window.
 It should only create the .bmp image.
 (I will update this later)